studiopress/genesis-simple-sidebars/readme.txt

 == Changelog ==

 = 2.2.1 =
-* Allow sidebars to show in the custom Blog Posts page.
+* Allow sidebars to show in the WordPress Posts page.

 = 2.2.0 =
 * Fixed coding standards errors.